Teams & User Management

 Owners can change the role of other team members between owner and member.
 Two safety rules apply:

-- Self-demotion blocked: You cannot change your own role.
+Self-demotion blocked.
+You cannot change your own role.
 Another owner must do it.
+The server rejects self-PATCH with 403 Forbidden.

-- Last-owner protection: The last remaining owner cannot be demoted.
-Promote another member to owner first.
+Last-owner protection.
+The last remaining owner cannot be demoted.
+Promote another member to owner first, then the previous owner can step down.

 Removing Members